Submissions

 Referencing Inside Text (Academic Articles)

-All data, programme codes, or anything else used inside the article must be cited appropriately, using the Harvard Method as adapted by JSR.
-The citation must be done inside the text as indicated below, as well as in the Reference list – also indicated below.
-Each listed source in the Reference list must have (if available) a doi (digital object identifier).
-The easiest way to obtain a doi is on https://apps.crossref.org/SimpleTextQuery.
+All data, program codes, or anything else used inside the article must be cited appropriately, using the Harvard Method as adapted by the JSR.
+The citation must be done inside the text as well as in the Reference list – both indicated below.
+Each listed source in the Reference list must have (if available) a DOI.
+The easiest way to obtain a DOI is on https://apps.crossref.org/SimpleTextQuery

 - One author: (Settler, 2022); Settler (2022).